SPROUT: A Scalable Diffusion Foundation Model for Agricultural Vision: Introduction

-Motivated by these challenges, we revisit diffusion-based generative models as an alternative approach to agricultural representation learning.
-Diffusion models learn to reverse a noise corruption process through denoising, a label-free objective that naturally encourages the model to capture fine-grained structure.
-Recent progress in Transformer-based diffusion architectures (DiT) \cite{peebles2023scalable} has revealed strong scaling behavior in generative modeling, suggesting their potential as powerful unsupervised representation learners.
-Unlike contrastive objectives, diffusion denoising does not depend on cropping-based view construction, making it particularly well suited for texture-dominated agricultural imagery.
+We therefore revisit diffusion-based generative modelling as a pretraining objective for plant phenotyping.
+Diffusion models learn to reverse a noise corruption process by denoising at multiple noise levels, a label-free objective that naturally rewards capturing fine-grained structure.
+Recent Transformer-based diffusion architectures (DiT) \cite{peebles2023scalable} exhibit strong scaling behaviour in generative modelling and have begun to be repurposed as unsupervised representation learners.
+Crucially, the denoising objective is defined within a single image and does not depend on cropping-based view construction, making it well matched to the texture-dominated, densely populated character of agricultural imagery.

-Building on this insight, we propose \textbf{SPROUT} (\textbf{S}calable \textbf{P}lant \textbf{R}epresentation model via \textbf{O}pen-field \textbf{U}nsupervised \textbf{T}raining), the first multi-crop, multi-task agricultural vision foundation model pre-trained via diffusion denoising.
-We introduce a VAE-free Diffusion Transformer (UDiT) that operates directly in pixel space, enabling end-to-end optimization and significantly improving training efficiency by avoiding the computational overhead of latent VAEs.
-To further tailor diffusion models for discriminative representation learning, we systematically study design choices such as noise parameterization and architecture scaling.
+Building on this observation, we present \textbf{SPROUT}, a diffusion-pretrained foundation model designed for image-based plant phenotyping.
+SPROUT abbreviates \textbf{S}calable \textbf{P}lant \textbf{R}epresentation model via \textbf{O}pen-field \textbf{U}nsupervised \textbf{T}raining.
+It introduces a VAE-free Diffusion Transformer (UDiT) operating directly in pixel space, which enables end-to-end optimisation and avoids the inference latency and reconstruction bottleneck of latent VAEs.
+We further address a practical obstacle to using diffusion features for discriminative tasks --- the choice of denoising timestep --- by proposing a label-free, training-free selection criterion based on the effective rank of diffusion features, which consistently identifies timesteps whose features transfer better to downstream phenotyping tasks.

-In addition, we address a key practical challenge in diffusion-based representation learning: timestep selection.
-Instead of relying on exhaustive downstream evaluation or heuristic choices, we propose a simple, training-free criterion based on the effective rank of diffusion features to identify the most informative timesteps.
-This principled selection strategy consistently yields representations with stronger transferability.

-To support large-scale agricultural pre-training, we curate a diverse dataset of 2.6 million high-quality agricultural images, distilled from an initial pool of 4 million samples collected over a decade across multiple locations, years, and crop varieties.
-This dataset captures rich variations in plant structure, growth stages, and environmental conditions, providing a strong foundation for learning general plant representations.
+To support pretraining at phenotyping-relevant scale we curate \textbf{MCD-2.6M}, a multi-crop diffusion-pretraining corpus of 2.6~million open-field images distilled from an initial pool of $\sim$4~million field- and web-collected samples spanning multiple sites, seasons, and crop varieties; the corpus covers a broad range of plant structures, growth stages, and field conditions.